ushakrishnan/Muyal/docs/SETUP_AND_USAGE.md

-# 🚀 Muyal AI Agent - Complete Setup & Usage Guide
+# 🚀 Muyal Setup & Usage Guide

 ## Overview

-Muyal is a versatile AI agent that supports multiple platforms (Microsoft 365, Web, Slack, Discord, etc.) with flexible AI provider integration.
-Choose from 6 different AI providers including local options for complete privacy.
+Muyal is a Custom Engine Agent (CEA) with templated knowledge sources that serves as a single source of truth across Microsoft 365, MCP clients, web interfaces, and agent networks.
+This guide covers setup, configuration, and current capabilities.

 ## 🎯 Supported AI Providers